-How to Make Flavored Homemade Lollipops
+How to Make Flavored Homemade Lollipop

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 For my daughter’s 6th birthday, I made a cake entirely by scratch, topped with decorative lollipops.
 I didn’t just want to use store-bought lollipops, since I wanted to personalize them and make them special for my daughter’s birthday and all of her guests.
-This was my first time making lollipops, and can be quite challenging if you don’t have the right tools and know-how.
+This was my first time making lollipops and can be quite challenging if you don’t have the right tools and know-how.
 Because of this, I tried a test batch before starting the real lollipops, which I highly recommend.

-For the lollipops, they are made of mostly corn syrup, sugar, and flavoring, while the decorations on the inside is fondant and sprinkles.
+For the lollipops, they are made of mostly corn syrup, sugar, and flavoring, while the decorations on the inside are fondant and sprinkles.
 I made multiple batches of lollipops with different flavorings and colors, so I had a chance to improve my lollipop making skills over the course of a few batches using this recipe.

 This recipe may seem fairly complicated, but after doing a few batches, it becomes easier and you’ll start to understand the process and get the hang of making lollipops.
 Aside from following the recipe, I find that there are many tips and tricks to make the lollipop making process easier, along with using specific kitchen tools.